 Measuring fish on the Lower Lower

-Pat Arnold, Margaret Neuman and Susan Hollingsworth celebrating during the first raft float through the former site of Condit Dam!
+Pat Arnold, Margaret Neuman, and Susan Hollingsworth celebrate during the first raft float through the former site of Condit Dam!

 A celebratory float down the Lower Lower White Salmon with a stop at the former dam site, thanking a few of many organizations who supported the efforts to decommission Condit Dam.